rizdaprasetya/mt-alt-doc/en/core-api/convenience-store.md

 <!-- tabs:end -->

-?>***Tips***: You can customize the `transaction_details`to include more information like customer_details, item_details, and so on.
+?>***Tips***: You can customize the `transaction_details` to include more information like customer_details, item_details, and so on.
 For more details, refer to [Transaction Details Object](https://api-docs.midtrans.com/#json-object).<br>It is recommended to add more details regarding transaction, so that these details can get added to the report.
 This report can be viewed on the dashboard.

 #### Sample Response and Response Body
-The sample API responses and a description of the response body for the *Over the Counter* payment method is shown below.
+The sample API responses and a description of the response body for the *Over the Counter* payment method are shown below.
 <!-- tabs:start -->

 #### **Alfamart**